zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 ### Build time configuration

-The following steps will configure your project at dev or build time.
+The following steps will configure the VS project at dev or build time.

 1. Add the `./.npmrc` registry file to your project so that it will store feed URLs and credentials, as described in [https://docs.microsoft.com/en-us/vsts/package/npm/npmrc?view=vsts](https://docs.microsoft.com/en-us/vsts/package/npm/npmrc?view=vsts).